Explore the Icelandic South Shore; Waterfalls, volcanoes, glacial lagoon and black sand beaches

 Duration: 6 days/5 nights

 The Pearl’s crowning glory is a revolving restaurant under the glass dome, affording a magnificent view of Reykjavik and world-class dining.
-There is also a cafe open for lunch, shops and an outdoor panoramic viewing deck offering 360° views of the city and beyond.
+There is also a cafe open for lunch and a few shops.